 We can expect to see a new game engine for The Sims 5

-Personally, I am still really enjoying The Sims 4 though I always enhance my game with mods and custom content.
-Bringing the base Sims 5 game up to the standard of some of the top-notch quality custom content and mods the Sims community releases would really make The Sims 5 shine above the rest.
+Personally, I am still really enjoying The Sims 4.
+Though I always enhance my game with mods and custom content.
+Bringing the base Sims 5 game up to a higher standard.
+Some of the top-notch quality custom content and mods the Sims community releases.
+Would really make The Sims 5 shine above the rest.
 Check out our The Sims 5 wishlist for gameplay and features.

-Since the release of The Sims 4 video game technology has advanced and so has the hunger of video gamers.
-More and more is asked of developers especially when it comes to beloved franchises like The Sims series.
-The Sims 5 has to be packed with new features and include fan favorite desires or fans won’t be happy.
-With the recent departure and dissection of the beloved Maxis Studios, original developers of The Sims, 2, 3, and 4, The Sims 5 could end up developed by a new studio from EA.
+Since the release of The Sims 4 video game.
+Technology has advanced and so has the hunger of video gamers.
+More and more is asked of developers.
+Especially when it comes to beloved franchises like The Sims series.
+The Sims 5 has to be packed with new features each time.
+Including fan favorite desires or fans won’t be happy.
+With the recent departure and dissection of the beloved Maxis Studios.
+Original developers of The Sims, 2, 3, and 4.
+The Sims 5 could end up developed by a new studio from EA.

 The Sims 5 Release Date